medined/perl-5-by-example/perl_5_by_example/internet-protocols.md

 One of the most valuable services offered on the net is Usenet newsgroups.
 Most newsgroups are question and answer forums.
 You post a message - perhaps asking a question.
 And, usually, you get a quick response.
-In addition, a small number of newsgroups are used to distribute information.
-Chapter 23, "<A href="ch22.htm">Internet Resources</A>," describes some specific newsgroups that you might want to read.
+In addition, a small number of newsgroups are used to distribute information. [](./internet-resources.md) describes some specific newsgroups that you might want to read.
 <P>Like most services, NNTP uses a client/server model.
 You connect to a news
 server and request information using NNTP.
 The protocol consists of a series of